lornevgreen/CloudBank-V2/README.md

 CloudCoin check format:

 Any file can store a CloudCoin check because the CloudCoin check is stored in the file name.
 However, it is best to have a txt (text) file with a .check extension.
-The text file keep he size of the file small.
+The text file keeps the size of the file small.

 Example of a CloudCoin check embedded in a file name: